 - All documents required by Federal Motor Carrier Safety Regulation 395.8, specifically those items identified in the Department of Transportation’s interpretation of the regulation.

 Trucking accident claims often involve serious or fatal injuries and can become very complex.
-If you or a loved one was injured or killed in a trucking accident, Dross Berman invites you to call us at 240-403-7200 for a free consultation.
+If you or a loved one was injured or killed in a trucking accident, Dross Berman invites you to call us at 240-403-7200 for a complimentary case evaluation or a free consultation.